JessyLo/Calculator/README.md

 ## Author

-This code was written from Jesianna Losi (loshi.jesiana@gmail.com)
+This code was written from Tzesiana Losi (loshi.jesiana@gmail.com)